jacar0812/azure-network-protocols/README.md

 <br />

-Below are the steps for ICMP (nternet Control Message Protocol) traffic observation from a perpetual ping and ICMP traffic stop after the inbound firewall rule is set
+Below are the steps for ICMP (Internet Control Message Protocol) traffic observation from a perpetual ping and ICMP traffic stop after the inbound firewall rule is set
 <br />
-1. Set the perpetual ping comand to ping VM2 and observe the ICMP traffic
+1. Set the perpetual ping command to ping VM2 and observe the ICMP traffic
 <p>
 <img src="https://imgur.com/cgRnPPG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>